MitchellZahn/learningcpp/projects/003-dataTypes/README.md

 ---

 ## Advantages of This Lesson
-1. **Understanding Data Representation**: Learned how values are stored and interpreted by the computer.
+1. **Understanding Data Representation**: Learnt how values are stored and interpreted by the computer.
 2. **Memory Awareness**: Gained insight into how different types consume memory.
-3. **Code Reliability**: Learned that correct type usage prevents type-related errors.
+3. **Code Reliability**: Learnt that correct type usage prevents type-related errors.
 4. **Foundation for Complex Topics**: This lesson sets the groundwork for variables, expressions, and data manipulation.

 ---